nilzc/Informatial-Retrieval-CS6200/HW3-web-crawler/README.md

 3. Use an ES cloud server or a local server with virtual area network.

 # Vertical Search
-Design an user interface to enter a query and fetch relevant docs from Elasticsearch server.
+Design an user interface to enter queries and fetch relevant docs from Elasticsearch server.
 * Imagine you're using Google, the search result may contain page title, page URL, a preview of the page content, etc.
 * You may use a local ES server or a cloud server.